 Click thumbnail for a quick view of our website.
 Have you had a good look around this website recently?
-New content is added every week.
 Click icon on the right to view the page showing this website’s latest updates in brief.
 See also Technical guide about updates.

 This website aims to point people to sources of information and support that might help with the following:

 - Parents and carers may want to find out about the nature of the autistic spectrum.